Learning-based Two-tiered Online Optimization of Region-wide Datacenter Resource Allocation

 In Figure \ref{fig:obj_cdf} and \ref{fig:obj_cdf_vanilla}, we compare the empirical CDF of the resulting objective value.
-Because the complete RL and the random baseline performs much worse than the other algorithms, we divide the comparison into two figures for better comparison.
+Because the complete PPO, complete TD3, and the random baseline perform much worse than the other algorithms, we divide the comparison into two figures for better comparison.
 A lower objective value is desired as it indicates better performance.
 The horizontal axis represents the objective value accumulated in an episode, while the vertical axis represents the percentile of an episode's accumulated objective value among all the episodes' objective values generated by a specific algorithm.
 The overall performance of the two proposed algorithms is very close, indicating that using a single agent can achieve similar performance to using parallel agents.
 The uniform and proportional baselines show similar performance.
 This can be attributed to the fact that the initial outputs of the proportional baseline are always uniform.
 The slight differences in their outputs may not significantly affect the generated server-to-reservation mappings by the action converter.
 The proposed algorithms consistently achieve the lowest objective values across all percentiles, outperforming the baselines.
 This demonstrates the effectiveness of the proposed algorithms in optimizing the objective function.
 The medians of our proposed algorithms, the uniform and proportional baselines, and the MIP solver are $38000$, $42000$, and $44000$, respectively, to name a few.
-The objective value obtained by complete RL ranges from $90000$ to $130000$, which indicates that the training of the complete RL converges at a suboptimal point and verifies that training an RL agent directly for a large-scale system is impractical.
+The objective value obtained by complete PPO and complete TD3 range from $90000$ to $130000$, which indicates that the training of the complete PPO and complete TD3 agents converges at a suboptimal point and verifies that training an RL agent directly for a large-scale system is impractical.